Selling blood tests online for over 15 years.

-This advanced thyroid profile contains everything you need to give you a clear picture of your thyroid status.
+This advanced thyroid profile contains everything you need to give you a clear picture of your thyroid health.
 This profile includes tests for TSH, thyroid hormones (FT4 and FT3) and thyroid antibodies (thyroglobulin antibodies and thyroid peroxidase antibodies) for a thorough investigation of thyroid function and autoimmune disorders which could be causing your symptoms.
-Importantly it tests for free triiodothyronine (FT3) to see how well your are converting thyroxine (FT4) to the more biologically active FT3.
+Importantly it tests for free triiodothyronine (FT3) to see how well you are converting thyroxine (FT4) to the more biologically active FT3.

 We send you an easy-to-use kit to collect your blood sample.